If you're a brilliant Ruby developer searching for work in Silicon Valley or the United States, you must understand the importance of a strong CV.

 So, how do you make a résumé if you don't already have one?

-This post is an attempt by the Turing team to assist you in constructing a good resume and obtaining the top remote Ruby developer job in 2023.
+This post is an attempt by the Turing team to assist you in constructing a good resume and obtaining the top remote Ruby developer job.
 Here are a few things to keep in mind while creating a fantastic Ruby developer resume.

 1. Get right to the point